0todd0000/mwarp1d/paper/paper.md

  - name: Nanyang Technological University, Rehabilitation Research Institute of Singapore
    index: 3
 date: 11 October 2019
-bibliography: refs.bib
+bibliography: paper.bib

 ---

 # Summary

 ["Warping"](https://en.wikipedia.org/wiki/Image_warping) is a mathematical / computational process that transforms a domain like time or space so that its nodes (i.e., points in time or space) are unqeually spaced.
 For one-dimensional (1D) domains like time, warping involves translating nodes forward or backward (in time).
 The goal of warping is usually ["registration"](https://en.wikipedia.org/wiki/Image_registration), or the alignment of homologous events / features.
-An example is shown in Fig.1 below, where an original 1D observation is warped to become better aligned with a template 1D observation.
+An example is shown in Fig.1 below, where an original 1D observation (a force trajectory) is warped to become better aligned with a template 1D observation.

-Warping 1D data has been shown to be necessary for minimizing variability in a variety of applications [@Ramsay1998], yet only a few open-source algorithms, and no manual techniques, exist for 1D registration.
-It has separately been shown that, for 2D data, manual registration can perform as well as, and in some cases better than algorithmic registration.
-Manual registration may also be necessary when algorithmic registration fails.
+Warping 1D data has been shown to be necessary for minimizing variability in a variety of applications [@Ramsay:1998; @Sadeghi:2000; @Marron:2015], yet only a few open-source algorithmic techniques [@Ramsay:2005; @Wrobel:2018; @Zeng:2019], and no manual techniques, exist for 1D registration.
+It has separately been shown that, for 2D data, manual registration can perform as well as, and in some cases better than algorithmic registration [@Iosifescu:1997; @Buckner:2004].
+Manual registration may also be necessary when algorithmic registration fails or requires manual interaction [@Qin:2009].

 ``mwarp1d`` is a tool for manually warping 1D data via Python scripting and also via a PyQt graphical user interface (GUI). ``mwarp1d`` implements two warping procedures: `landmark` and `manual`.
 Landmark registration was introduced to the literature more than 20 years ago, involving homologous point digitizing and subsequent piecewise interpolation.
 While simple, landmark registration was implemented as a comparative baseline.
 The `manual` registration scheme is novel, involving domain warps through manually adjustable, globally-constrained asymmetric Gaussian warping kernels.